How Strong Is The PA Medical Marijuana Program?

 A handful of Pennsylvania dispensaries opened their doors in mid-February, and, two weeks later, were largely sold out of many products for a few days.
 Media critics were quick to report it as evidence that the industry was off to a rocky start.
 This is a major concern for patients, as it can take some time to find just the right strain, terpene structure, delivery system, and dosage to be most effective.
 Not having medicine always available is a major concern.

-The real story about PA’s launch is quite the opposite according to the director of Pennsylvania’s Medical Marijuana Program, John Collins.
+The real story about PA’s launch is quite the opposite according to the director of the PA Medical Marijuana Program, John Collins.
 He sees the shortage as evidence of how successful the program has been so far and why it is poised for a very bright future.
 Once the program is fully operational, he and many industry consultants predict that Pennsylvania will set the standard on how to run a sustainable, profitable system that serves hundreds of thousands of patients.

 On March 5, 2018, Director Collins spoke at Harrisburg Area Community College at a cannabis event sponsored by the school and the Pennsylvania Medical Cannabis Society.
 He painted a rosy picture of the successes so far and on the road ahead.